-- Speaking/Preparation Exercises: 50 points.
-Graded on a credit/no credit basis.
-All components (written and spoken) of the assignment MUST be completed for each exercise to receive credit for that assignment.
-Assignments may include: Eat Here Presentation, Outlining Exercises, Audience Analysis Surveys, Connecting Ideas Exercise, Presentation Aid Exercise, APA Exercise, Library Exercise, Topic Proposals, Speech outline rough drafts and Logic Exercise - Exam: 170 points.
-There will be numerous reading assessment quizzes throughout the quarter.
-They are timed, open book, open notes and unlimited chances to take it.
-There will be a cumulative final exam which is timed, open book and open notes, but you can only take it once. - Speech Performances: There are three major speech performances which must be presented live and three introductory speeches which can be presented asynchronously.
+- Preparation/Participation.
+65 points.
+You earn points based on your participation in class Canvas activities which may include: Personal Informative Survey, Syllabus Quiz, Discussion questions, Kahoots and reading quizzes. - Speech Performances: There are three major speech performances which must be presented live and three introductory speeches which can be presented asynchronously.
 You will choose your major speech performance dates at the beginning of the quarter so you can arrange your schedules to accommodate these three 1-hour mandatory meetings.
-You must submit a topic proposal, an outline and self-evaluation to receive credit for each speech. - Demonstrative Speech: 145 points.
-A 4-6 minute "how to" speech teaching the audience a skill that will improve their lives. - Informative Speech: 200 points.
-A 4-6 minute researched informative speech on a socially significant topic about which the audience does not already have a lot of knowledge.

-- Persuasive Speech: 235 points.
-A 4-6 minute persuasive speech designed to convince and motivate your audience to take some immediate action about a socially significant problem. - Introductory Speeches: 60 points.
+You must submit a topic proposal, an outline and self-evaluation to receive credit for each speech. - o Demonstrative Speech: 165 points.
+A 4-6 minute "how to" speech teaching the audience a skill that will improve their lives. - o Informative Speech: 210 points.
+A 4-6 minute researched informative speech on a socially significant topic about which the audience does not already have a lot of knowledge. - o Persuasive Speech: 250 points.
+A 4-6 minute persuasive speech designed to convince and motivate your audience to take some immediate action about a socially significant problem. - o Practice Speeches: 50 points.
 These informal speeches will be used to practice speech structure and delivery in preparation for major speech assignments.
 The topics will vary.
-You will need to prepare, but there is no research component. - Outlines: You must submit a typed 500-1000 word (not including the bibliography) complete-sentence outline with an annotated bibliography for each major speaking assignment by the date and time noted on the class calendar.
+You will need to prepare, but there is no research component.

+- Outlines: You must submit a typed 500-1000 word (not including the bibliography) complete-sentence outline with an annotated bibliography for each major speaking assignment by the date and time noted on the class calendar.
 Submit your outline electronically to Canvas. - Peer Evaluations.
 60 points.
-You will evaluate peer speeches during the required speech performance meeting sessions. - Participation.
-80 points.
-You earn points based on your participation in class Canvas activities which may include: Personal Informative Survey, Syllabus Quiz, Discussion questions, Kahoots and reading quizzes.
+You will evaluate peer speeches during the required speech performance meeting sessions. - Exams: 200 points.
+There will be numerous reading assessment quizzes throughout the quarter.
+They are timed, open book, open notes and unlimited chances to take it.
+There will be a cumulative final exam which is timed, open book and open notes, but you can only take it once.